zhill/enterprise-docs/content/docs/using/cli_usage/images/_index.md

 The image type is shown as `docker`, future release will support the analysis of OCI formatted images.

 As of v3.0, Anchore Enterprise can be configured to have a size limit for images being added for analysis.
-Images that exceed the configured maximum size will not be added to Anchore and the catalog service will log a message.
-This size limit is also applied to [tag subscriptions]({{< ref "docs/using/cli_usage/subscriptions/_index.md#tag-updates" >}}) and [repository watchers]({{< ref "/docs/using/cli_usage/repositories/_index.md#watching-repositories" >}}) in addition to the standard API for adding images to Anchore for analysis.

-The max size feature is disabled by default but can be enabled through the `max_compressed_image_size_mb` configuration variable, which represents the size limit in MB of the compressed image.
-Values less than 0 will disable the feature and allow images of any size to be added to Anchore.
-A value of 0 will be enforced and prevent any images from being added.
-Non-integer values will cause bootstrap of the service to fail.
-If using compose with the default config, this can be set through the `ANCHORE_MAX_COMPRESSED_IMAGE_SIZE_MB` env variable on the catalog service.
-If using helm, it can be defined in the values file via `anchoreGlobal.maxCompressedImageSizeMB`
+Attempting to add an image that exceeds the configured size will fail, return a 400 API error, and log an error message in the catalog service detailing the failure.
+This feature is disabled by default so see [documentation]({{< ref "docs/installation/configuration/max_image_size.md" >}}) for additional details on the functionality of this feature and instructions on how to configure the limit

 ### Adding images that you own